Avaiga/taipy-getting-started/steps/explain_md/step_10_GUI_layout.md

     <img src="/steps/images/layout.png" width=500>
 </p>

-Here, the part with the chart will be displayed when you will create the first scenario.
-A menu renders or not a part depending on the 'page' variable.
+Here, the part with the chart will be displayed when you create the first scenario.
+The menu is the control changing the `page` variable.
+Consequently, it changes the part displayed on the client.
 This is how you can easily create multiple pages; there are many other ways to do so.

 The first page in the menu contains the chart with the dataset focused on one week and the slider related.
 This is the page created in one of the first codes.